I Wrote for Love a Plenty

 Corrupted now by earth admixed with blood;

-Perhaps no more to serve my earthly good.
+Perhaps no more to serve my mortal good.

-Mud, blood, my friend, and yet I smile to see;
+Mud, blood, my friend—and still I smile to see

 A bird in flight, soft singing sweet to me.